Links

 Note: You may omit this if all you need is for other implicit actions to happen, like copying files from build dependencies etc.

-By default, the command is run inside the Garden build directory (under .garden/build/).
-If the top level buildAtSource directive is set to true, the command runs in the action source directory instead.
+, the command runs in the action source directory instead.
 Please see the docs for that field for more information and potential implications.
-Also note that other exec actions that reference this build via the build field will then also run from this action's source directory.
+Also note that other exec

 Example: ["npm","run","build"]